Difference Between African Lion and Asiatic Lion

 African Lion

-African lions are famously social, living in large prides that can include up to 20 members or more.
+African lions are famously social, living in large lion prides that can include up to 20 members or more.
 These prides usually consist of related females, their cubs, and a coalition of males.
 Cooperation in hunting and protecting cubs is a hallmark of African lion society.

 Asiatic Lion